universal-ctags/ctags/docs/interactive-mode.rst

 	$ ./ctags --list-features | grep json
 	json

-Communication with Universal ctags over stdio uses the `json lines`_ format, where each json object appears on a single line and is terminated with a newline.
+Communication with Universal Ctags over stdio uses the `json lines`_ format, where each json object appears on a single line and is terminated with a newline.

 When ``ctags --_interactive`` is invoked, it will emit a single json object to stdout announcing